 - Disposable face masks are more likely to have gone through the NIOSH approval process.
 NIOSH approval means that your mask has gone through rigorous testing and has met or exceeded standards for particle blockage, filtration and safety.

 - Disposable face masks don’t need to be washed.
 Many people who use reusable masks don’t remember to (or realize they need to) keep their mask clean.
 Ideally, cloth masks should be washed daily in hot, soapy water, and dried completely.
-When was the last time you washed your disposable mask?
+When was the last time you washed your reusable face mask?

 - Disposable face masks are easy to keep on hand.
-We recommend keeping some disposable face masks on hand in the car, your purse, at your desk and anywhere else you may need come in close contact with others.
+We recommend keeping some disposable face masks on hand in the car, your purse, at your desk and anywhere else you may come in close contact with others.
 If you forget your reusable mask, a disposable mask is an easy back-up.
 Just remember to store extra masks in a plastic bag or other enclosed space so they don’t get contaminated before use.

 Deciding what type of mask is right for you is a personal decision.
 Disposable face masks certainly have different advantages than reusable face masks, but both can be effective when used correctly and in conjunction with social distancing.
 Whatever you decide is right for you and your family, Flents is here to help you “Do It YourSelf Care.”